fedorenko22116/debian_bridge/README.md

 	Notification                   ===> available
 ```

-Warning: some features aren't available for now, like `Notification` even if it exists here.
+Warning: some features aren't available for now, like `Webcam` even if it exists here.
+And some features require in additional setup like `Notification`

 ### Creating an application